Psyyke/A.C.A.S/README.md

 ### Why doesn't it work?

+Do you not see any moves displayed on the chess site?
+Are you sure you have enabled "Display Moves On External Site" box on the A.C.A.S GUI settings?
+After enabling that setting, please refresh the chess site to see changes.

-It could be a bug, please make an issue [here](https://github.com/Hakorr/Userscripts/issues).
+Otherwise, it could be a bug, please make an issue [here](https://github.com/Hakorr/Userscripts/issues).

 ## Used Libraries